SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 {% if documentation_section contains "checkout-v3" %}

-When choosing [Swedbank Pay Checkout][checkout-v3] we will always handle the settlement process for you, gathering all your eCommerce payments in one place.
+When choosing [Swedbank Pay Checkout][checkout-v3] we will always handle the settlement process for you, gathering all your e-commerce payments in one place.
 Straighforward and time efficient.

 {% else %}

-When choosing [Swedbank Pay Checkout][checkout-v2] we will always handle the settlement process for you, gathering all your eCommerce payments in one place.
+When choosing [Swedbank Pay Checkout][checkout-v2] we will always handle the settlement process for you, gathering all your e-commerce payments in one place.
 Straighforward and time efficient.

 {% endif %}